danilkiff/pq3.ru/content/posts/06 - Capability-Driven Leadership/03-Engineering Capability Maps.md

 - Overlay maturity and risk levels.
 - Trace which capabilities are enablers, blockers, or orphans.
 - Then choose one to evolve — deliberately.
+- Visualize your capability risk heatmap.
+- Revisit scores quarterly: risk is not static.

 > Capabilities aren't just what we do.
-They're who we become — as engineers, teams, and systems.
+> They're who we become — as engineers, teams, and systems.